MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Microsoft.Graph.Beta.Files.md

 Invoke function sharedWithMe

 ### [Invoke-MgBetaInviteDriveItem](Invoke-MgBetaInviteDriveItem.md)
-Sends a sharing invitation for a DriveItem.A sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.
+Sends a sharing invitation for a DriveItem.\nA sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.

 ### [Invoke-MgBetaInviteDriveRoot](Invoke-MgBetaInviteDriveRoot.md)
-Sends a sharing invitation for a DriveItem.A sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.
+Sends a sharing invitation for a DriveItem.\nA sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.

 ### [Invoke-MgBetaPreviewDriveItem](Invoke-MgBetaPreviewDriveItem.md)
 Invoke action preview